American Airlines, Southwest to follow federal COVID-19 vaccine mandate, defy Texas order

 American Airlines, based in Fort Worth, Texas, said in a statement to USA Today that the governor’s order “does not change anything” for the company and that it believes the federal vaccine mandate “supersedes any conflicting state laws.”

 Southwest gave the news agency a similar response.
-The airlines, based in Dallas, ordered all of its employees to get their COVID-19 shots by Dec.
+The airline, based in Dallas, ordered all of its employees to get their COVID-19 shots by Dec.
 8 to comply with a federal directive.

 Last month, President Biden said all private companies with more than 100 workers must require employees be inoculated or undergo weekly testing for COVID-19.